 Disney Family Jammies Tutorial

-Once the file was ready, I grabbed both my white heat transfer vinyl and my green HTV and set them to cut.
+Once the file was ready, I grabbed both my green and white iron on vinyl and set them to cut.
 There is really no need to mirror this design as it is symmetrical.
 I started up my Cricut Explore Air 2 and let it get to work.
-Once the HTV was cut, I weeded it quickly and then started up my Cricut Easy Press to begin putting the shirts together.
+Once the vinyl was cut, I weeded it quickly and then started up my Cricut Easy Press to begin putting the shirts together.

-I didn’t have a ton of white HTV, but I made this work on a 12×12 sheet.
+I didn’t have a ton of white iron on vinyl, but I made this work on a 12×12 sheet.
 The Mickey heads came out at a decent size, but you could always go larger if you would like.
 I kept ours all the same size because I wanted uniformity and a giant Mickey on one shirt and small on the other, seemed silly to me.

 In total I spent about 30 minutes working on these shirts.
 Well worth it and the family will wear them all year, which is worth the time investment.
 I am actually thinking of making some for our postponed Disney trip as well.
-They are just so cute and I bet with a little glitter HTV they would really pop!
+They are just so cute and I bet with a little glitter iron on vinyl they would really pop!

 What do you think about these DIY Disney Jingle Bell Family Pajamas?

 Disclosure: This post contains affiliate links.
 Any purchases made through them could result in a payment to me.